Continuous permanent unobserved heterogeneity in dynamic discrete choice models: Simulations

-Table \ref{table:sim2} presents results for the estimator of $(\gamma,f_{\beta_{i}})$, in addition to computation times.
+Table \ref{table:sim2} presents results for the estimator of $(\gamma,F_\beta)$, in addition to computation times.
 First consider results for $\gamma$.
 Here, empirical variance is significantly larger than empirical bias, which diminishes with sample size.
 Scaled empirical mean squared error is largely flat across sample sizes.
-In terms of computational burden, the fixed grid estimator takes around 30 seconds to run for the smaller sample sizes, though it takes around 2 minutes for $n=10,000$.
+In terms of computational burden, the fixed grid estimator takes around 30 seconds to run for the smaller sample sizes, though it takes around 2 minutes for $n=10{,}000$.

-Turning to results for the estimation of $f_{\beta}$, both measures of integrated error diminish with sample size.\footnote{To be precise, integrated absolute error for simulation run $m$ with estimate $\hat{f}_{\beta,m}$ is $\int|\hat{f}_{\beta,m}(b)-f_{\beta}(b)|db$ and mean integrated squared error is equal to $\frac{1}{M}\sum_{m=1}^{M}\int\left(\hat{f}_{\beta,m}(b)-f_{\beta}(b)\right)^{2}db$ where $M=1,000$ is the number of replications.} The number of grid points increases slowly with sample size --- indeed slower than the growth of the number of support points selected by the estimator.
-For $n=100$, on average 3.8 points are selected.
+Turning to results for the estimation of $F_{\beta}$, both measures of integrated error diminish with sample size.\footnote{Integrated absolute and squared error for simulation run $m$ with estimate $\hat{F}_{\beta,m}$ is $\int|\hat{F}_{\beta,m}(b)-F_{\beta}(b)|db$ and $\int\left(\hat{F}_{\beta,m}(b)-F_{\beta}(b)\right)^{2}db$, respectively.} The number of grid points increases slowly with sample size --- indeed slower than the growth of the number of support points selected by the estimator.
+For example, in DGP 1 for $n=100$, on average 5.2 points are selected.
 This increases to 10.1 for the large sample size.
 This pattern is broadly similar to previous simulation results for a parametric variant of this estimator \parencite{fox2011simple}.

-Figure \ref{fig:sim1} presents empirical quantiles for the estimator of $f_{\beta}$.
-For each sample size the median estimate (the black curve) falls close to the true distribution (the blue curve).
-The empirical pointwise confidence bands are substantially narrower for the larger sample sizes.
+The number of support points chosen is similar between DGP 1 and DGP 2, but fewer points are chosen in the DGP with discrete types (DGP 3).
+Additional simulation results are presented in Appendix \ref{sec:sims_addl}.